jondeuce/DECAES.jl/docs/src/cli.md

 ## Arguments

-Available command line arguments are broken into four categories:
+Available command line arguments are broken into six categories:

 1. **Positional arguments:** these are the input files.
 Input files are typically placed at the beginning of `<COMMAND LINE ARGS>`.
 2. **Optional arguments:** settings governing the analysis pipeline.
 See below for details.